mlcb-jlu/MedImgSeg/README.md

 ## Data Preparation
 To evaluate the segmentation performance of different methods, we conducted experiments on two different medical datasets, including BraTS images datasets and ISIC images datasets.

+BraTS image dataset: Both BraTS 2018 and BraTS2019 data were utilized in our experiments.
+The image data of these datasets contain 3D MRI volumes with dimensions of 240 × 240 × 155.
+In order to adapt to the network architecture, we processed all the 3D images into 2D slices, then cropped to 1:1 and scaled to 256 × 256.
+Finally, we randomly divided the data set to obtain 563, 90 and 90 training, validation and testing data.

 - `imgs/`: folder with all image
 - `aus_openface.pkl`: dictionary containing the images action units.
 - `train_ids.csv`: file containing the images names to be used to train.